-The Child Neurologist Career Development Program-K12 funds exceptional, customized research training for pediatric neurologists or graduates of neurodevelopmental disabilities.
-Scholars receive a three-year intensive, clinically relevant, basic and/or patient-oriented research mentorship at their home institution.
+The Child Neurologist Career Development Program-K12 provides funding and programmatic support for research and career development for selected, early career stage physician scientists who have completed clinical training in child neurology or neurodevelopmental disabilities.
+Scholars receive up to three years of intensive, clinically relevant, basic and/or patient-oriented research mentorship at their home institution.
 A team of national experts in pediatric neurology and neuroscience provide additional mentoring and career development.

 Eligibility